You have read this article downloads /

 You might have seen the Rather Difficult Font Game floating around the internet lately... have a go at it!
 But don't feel bad if you wouldn't know a Frutiger if it came up and bit you in the, um, backside.

-You have read this article fonts / graphic design / quizzes / time-wasters with the title May 2008.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2008/05/quiz-identify-font.html.
+with the title May 2008.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2008/05/quiz-identify-font.html.
 Thanks!

 Etsy window shopping